CCantale/.vimrc/README.md

+# In short
+<code>nocompatible</code> tells Vim that it's ok to not behave like Vi for compatibility reasons, since it's 2023 and Vi is just a character in League of Legends.

 <code>relativenumber</code> shows the distance from the current line.
 It is useful to quickly jump from line to line using j/k + nbr.

 <code>number</code> displays the actual number of the current line.
 It is useful to know where the float you are.